ttwag/P11_LRU_Cache/README.md

 ```

 ### Print the Cache
 * You could print the tags in the cache with the print() method.
-It displays the least recently used tag from top to bottom.
+It displays the least-recently-used tag from top to bottom.
 ```
 myCache->print();  // Print the cache in the last example